Laser Driver - LED2001

 The practical implications of the technical data outlined above are that many of the high-power diodes available on the market can be driven by this board.
 As voltage source, one may use, for example, two to four 18650 or comparable Li-Ion batteries.

 Initial tests show that the driver performs pretty well.
-At about 3.8A constant current, it gets moderately hot while powering a NUBM06 Nichia laser diode.
-The driver is capable of delivering 4.5A-5A for brief intervals of time but, obviously, this is pretty far from its specifications and one should not expect to be able to run it very long at this current.
+At about 3A constant current, it gets moderately hot while powering a NUBM06 Nichia laser diode.
+The driver size permits the delivery of 4A for brief intervals of time but one should not expect this current to be sustained for longer periods of time.

 The schematic of the driver is shown below:

-The driver PCB is designed for hand soldering.
-It is manufactured locally in Bulgaria (EU) and all components have been bought from a local reputable distributor.
-If you wish to know more about the driver or you want to experiment with it and get a board or a development kit, please drop me a note using the about page.
+The driver is designed for hand soldering.
+If you wish to know more about it, please drop me a note using the about page.